Timing Is Everything

 For example, before the pup opens its eyes, I will hold them and handle them to begin imprinting human interaction.
 In a few weeks’ time, at feeding time, I use a consistent command, and hand-clapping, to call the pup and I whoa a pup a beat before allowing it to eat.
 There are many other practices but the point is, I begin soon after birth and use every opportunity to mold a pup toward the goal of a finished dog.

-Indeed, the eighth week seems to be a particularly important period of bonding and learned social skills.
+For example, the eighth week seems to be a particularly important period of bonding and learned social skills.
 Back in the day, the seventh week of a puppy’s life was seen as the optimal time to take the pup to its new home.
-There, it will learn its social behavior from its human room-mates and, ideally, the primary caregiver.
-That person would be the one that wishes to share forest and field with a trained hunting companion and the pup’s primary source for resource.
+There, it will learn its social behavior from its human room-mates and, ideally, the primary caregiver during that important eight to twelve week window.
+The person that wishes to share forest and field with a trained hunting companion should be the pup’s primary source for resource.
+My own experience has been very conclusive in this regard.

-During training sessions, it is very important to be aware of positive (and negative) stimuli; environmental conditions or influences that could be used for your training advantage.
+Exposure to pressure, basic obedience, introduction to the remote e-collar, etc., should begin in the 12 to 20 week period.
+Indeed, young dogs exposed to pressure between 12 to 16 weeks will handle pressure much better throughout its lifetime.
+Here again, it is very important to be aware of positive (and negative) stimuli; environmental conditions or influences that could be used for your training advantage.
 Timing is everything.
 When to release the pup from the whoa command or from its kennel is all about timing.

 Look to these locations for more (related) information: